Food banks expecting increase need of food assistance as gas prices soar

 The organization’s 12-foot box truck can’t hold the amount of food being donated, so Webster said they started a fundraising campaign several months ago, hoping to raise $180,000 to purchase a 26-foot refrigerated truck.
 They’re currently a little over halfway to that goal, she said.

+It usually takes a month after a significant occurrence — whether it’s higher gas prices or the pandemic — for people to see a strain in their resources and contact the food bank for assistance, he said.

+Bork said they serve between 1,600 to 1,800 households per month, and they’ve prepared for an increase in need by having a fully-stocked warehouse ready and continued food shipments coming in weekly.

-The Greater Washington County Food Bank, a division of Food Helpers, has already seen an 18% increase in distributions for its Community Outreach Program.
+The Greater Washington County Food Bank, a division of Food Helpers, has already seen an 18% increase in distributions for its Community Outreach Program over last month.
 GWCFB also saw a 45% increase in attendance at its Fredericktown distribution on March 2, going from 93 households to 134 households.

 “When food and gas prices increase, food insecurity is going to increase,” said Justin McAtee, director of marketing for GWCFB.